Belphemur/node-json-db/README.md

 //Save the data (useful if you disable the saveOnPush) db.save();

+//In case you have a exterior change to the databse file and want to reload it
+//use this method
+db.reload();

 ```
 ### Exception/Error
 JsonDB use 2 type of Error/Exception :